Alien-Eye/RunDroid-Privacy-Policy/index.md

   - Unity Cloud Save collects the user’s personal identifiers and the user’s device or other identifiers (Player ID). for app functionality.
   - Data is encrypted in transit.
   - Data can be deleted.
 Visit the [Data Deletion website](https://alien-eye.github.io/RunDroid-Data-Deletion-Resource/).
-  -For more information on the privacy practices of Unity UGS Cloud Save, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)
+  - For more information on the privacy practices of Unity UGS Cloud Save, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)

 - ## Unity UGS Remote Config